Magic wavelength at 477 nm for the strontium clock transition: Results

-Additionally, we analyse the variation of the differential AC-Stark shift at the vicinity of the magic wavelength.
+Additionally, we analyze the variation of the differential AC-Stark shift in the vicinity of the magic wavelength.
 Within the scanning range of the test laser frequency, we approximate the differential polarizability $\Delta\alpha$ to be linearly dependent on the frequency detuning $\Delta f$.
 Thus, we have

 where $\textrm{d}\Delta\alpha/\textrm{d}\Delta f|_{\textrm{magic}}= 1.328(1)$~a.u./GHz is the frequency gradient of the clock-transition differential polarizability at the magic wavelength.
 Taking the test laser peak intensity $I_0$, \eq{clockshift} gives $\left.\Delta\nu_c/\Delta f\right|_{I_0}=-6.2(2)$~Hz/GHz, which is significantly higher than the experimental value of -4.9(2)~Hz/GHz.
 However, the 477~nm beam size is comparable to the size of the atomic cloud, leading to inhomogeneity of the clock-transition AC-Stark shift.
 We perform a spatial averaging of the AC-Stark shift, weighted by the normalized Gaussian profile of the atomic cloud, and derive the following simple expression,